-"CSNSW" means Corrective Services New South Wales;

-"Deradicalisation" means the process of psychological change where a violent extremist's beliefs about the legitimacy of using violence, or supporting the use of violence by others, in the pursuit of their political, ideological or religious goals change (i.e. they become former violent extremists);

-"JJ" means Juvenile Justice of the Department of Justice;

-"DoE" means the NSW Department of Education;

-"Disengagement" means the process of behavioural change where a violent extremist's involvement in violent extremist activities (including providing material support) reduces and/or ceases even though they may continue to believe that the use of violence is justified;

-"Direction" means this direction and any Schedules;

-"Diversion" means the process that seeks to prevent the radicalisation of at-risk individuals to violent extremism;

-"FACS" means the Department of Family and Community Services;

-"Initial Risk Assessment" means an initial screening that an officer conducts on a client referred by the police authorities to the NSW Pilot of the Countering Violent Extremism Intervention Framework.
-This assessment determines the individual's risk of committing an act of violence, using the Violent Extremism Risk Assessment Screening Tool (VERA-S);

-"In-depth Risk Assessment" means the detailed assessment conducted by an appropriate officer using the Violent Extremism Risk Assessment In-Depth Tool (VERA-CVE 2015) to determine an individual's level of risk for committing an act of violent extremism;

-"Jurisdictional Coordinator" means the officer appointed by the NSW Government to establish and coordinate the NSW Pilot of the National Countering Violent Extremism Intervention Framework in NSW including the Assessment Panel, governance, reporting and evaluation requirements;

-"Needs Analysis" means the assessment conducted by the Assessment Panel using the CVE Needs Analysis Template to identify the individual's psychosocial needs and options for intervention;

-"NSW Pilot" means the time-limited program delivered in NSW to test the service delivery model in the National Countering Violent Extremism Intervention Framework.

-"NSW Health" means New South Wales Health;

-"NGO" means a non-government organisation contracted by the Australian or NSW Government for the purposes of providing services under the NSW Pilot of the National Countering Violent Extremism Intervention Framework;

-"Personal information" has the same meaning as in section 4 of the PPIP Act;
+- "CSNSW" means Corrective Services New South Wales; - "Deradicalisation" means the process of psychological change where a violent extremist's beliefs about the legitimacy of using violence, or supporting the use of violence by others, in the pursuit of their political, ideological or religious goals change (i.e. they become former violent extremists); - "JJ" means Juvenile Justice of the Department of Justice; - "DoE" means the NSW Department of Education; - "Disengagement" means the process of behavioural change where a violent extremist's involvement in violent extremist activities (including providing material support) reduces and/or ceases even though they may continue to believe that the use of violence is justified; - "Direction" means this direction and any Schedules; - "Diversion" means the process that seeks to prevent the radicalisation of at-risk individuals to violent extremism; - "FACS" means the Department of Family and Community Services; - "Health information" has the same meaning as section 6 in the HRIP Act; - "Initial Risk Assessment" means an initial screening that an officer conducts on a client referred by the police authorities to the NSW Pilot of the Countering Violent Extremism Intervention Framework.
+This assessment determines the individual's risk of committing an act of violence, using the Violent Extremism Risk Assessment Screening Tool (VERA-S); - "In-depth Risk Assessment" means the detailed assessment conducted by an appropriate officer using the Violent Extremism Risk Assessment In-Depth Tool (VERA-CVE 2015) to determine an individual's level of risk for committing an act of violent extremism; - "Jurisdictional Coordinator" means the officer appointed by the NSW Government to establish and coordinate the NSW Pilot of the National Countering Violent Extremism Intervention Framework in NSW including the Assessment Panel, governance, reporting and evaluation requirements; - "Needs Analysis" means the assessment conducted by the Assessment Panel using the CVE Needs Analysis Template to identify the individual's psychosocial needs and options for intervention: - "NSW Pilot" means the time-limited program delivered in NSW to test the service delivery model in the National Countering Violent Extremism Intervention Framework. - "NSW Health" means New South Wales Health; - "NGO" means a non-government organisation contracted by the Australian or NSW Government for the purposes of providing services under the NSW Pilot of the National Countering Violent Extremism Intervention Framework;

-"Police and NSWPF" means the New South Wales Police Force;

-"Public sector agency" has the same meaning as defined in section 3 of the PPIP Act, and for the purposes of this direction, those agencies limited to clause 5 of this direction;

-"Radicalisation to Violent Extremism" means the process by which individuals come to accept the use of violence, or support the use of violence by others, as a legitimate means of pursuing their political, ideological or religious goals;

-"Violent Extremism" means a willingness to use violence, or support the use of violence by others, to promote a political, ideological or religious goal.
-Violent extremism includes terrorism, other forms of politically-motivated violence (e.g. violent protests) and some forms of communal violence (e.g. racially-motivated assaults);

-3. For the purposes of section 4(4)(b) of the PPIP Act, an NGO or community member engaged in NSW to provide support through the National Countering Violent Extremism Intervention Framework Pilot Program is a "person employed or engaged" by the relevant public sector agency to work with an individual.

-4. NGOs and the Client Contact Person delivering the National Countering Violent Extremism Intervention Framework (CVEIF) are required to comply with the PPIP Act and Health Records and Information Privacy Act 2002 (NSW).
+- "Police and NSWPF" means the New South Wales Police Force; - "Public sector agency" has the same meaning as defined in section 4 of the HRIP Act, and for the purposes of this direction, those agencies limited to clause 5 of this direction: - "Radicalisation to Violent Extremism" means the process by which individuals come to accept the use of violence, or support the use of violence by others, as a legitimate means of pursuing their political, ideological or religious goals; - "Violent Extremism" means a willingness to use violence, or support the use of violence by others, to promote a political, ideological or religious goal.
+Violent extremism includes terrorism, other forms of politically-motivated violence (e.g. violent protests) and some forms of communal violence (e.g. racially-motivated assaults); - 3.
+For the purposes of section 4(1) of the HRIP Act, an NGO or community member engaged in NSW to provide support through the National Countering Violent Extremism Intervention Framework Pilot Program is a "person employed or engaged" by the relevant public sector agency to work with an individual. - 4.
+NGOs and the Client Contact Person delivering the National Countering Violent Extremism Intervention Framework (CVEIF) are required to comply with the PPIP Act and HRIP Act.